octavia-crompton/SVE-R/README.md

 __Brief summary__

 The core of the SVE-R model is in dry.f, and a number of python wrapper functions are provided to facilitate its use.
-Please refer to documentation (model.pdf) for further details on the SVE-R model and python scripts.
+Please refer to documentation (doc/model.pdf) for further details on the SVE-R model and python scripts.

 __Quick start__